|

 protect the quality of water that runs off the Edwards Plateau and ends up

-as recharge.
-People living on the Plateau are not Edwards Aquifer
+Contributing Zone protections are hugely complicated by the fact that people living on the Edwards Plateau are not Edwards Aquifer

 -